-The registered office is based in Uxbridge covering a wide geographical area across the South and South East.
+The registered office is based in Croydon covering a wide geographical area across South London.

 The Supervising Social Workers & Support Team, and Carer Recruitment Officer can work remotely to ensure that we meet the needs of our foster carers and children and young people.
 All our Social Workers hold recognised professional social work qualifications and are registered with Social Work England.